Home » Computer Guides » Internet Guides » How To Setup Open DNS On Your Computer.

 If your computer is already set to “Use the following DNS server address”, then there will be some numbers (IP addresses) entered into the boxes below.

-Write these down and keep them.
+Write the numbers down and keep them somewhere safe.
 If you decide later that Open DNS isn’t for you, you can return to the original settings by re-entering these numbers (IP addressees) into the relevant boxes.

 "Obtain DNS server address automatically" is selected.